vikchupak/AWS/network/networkInterfaces.md

-# TODO: Add to network description later
+# ENI - Elastic Network Interface

 *`The following subnets contain one or more network interfaces, and cannot be deleted until those network interfaces have been deleted.`*